steelbreeze/state.js/doc/state.com.md

 **Terminate**: `PseudoStateKind` , Entering a terminate `PseudoState` implies that the execution of this state machine by means of its state object is terminated.

 ## Class: TransitionKind
-An enumeration of static constants that dictates the precise behaviour of transitions.
+An enumeration of static constants that dictates the precise behavior of transitions.

 Use these constants as the `kind` parameter when creating new `Transition` instances.